 Choose Clean, Simple Fonts

-Select simple, easy to read lettering that can be seen from near or far.
+Select simple, easy to read lettering that can be seen from near or far for your trade show booth graphics.
 Visitors shouldn’t have to struggle to read your trade show booth messaging, which can happen if you choose the wrong fonts or use too many fonts.
 A few font tips for your trade show signage are:

 - Use 1-3 fonts for maximum readability